Empd/emp/README.md

     ./startemp.sh

 This will start everything up as long as no errors appear!
-This is the erlang virual machine shell, but it automatically starts EMP when its run.
+This is the erlang virual machine shell, but it automatically starts EMP when it's run.
 You will be able to run testing functions from here.

 If you are familiar with Erlangs Observer program, feel free to start it up